WebberZone/where-did-they-go-from-here/readme.txt

 2. Options in WP-Admin - Output options
 3. Options in WP-Admin - Feed options
 4. Options in WP-Admin - Custom styles
+5. Edit list of followed posts in the Write Screen

 == Frequently Asked Questions ==